 Finally back into civilisation, we landed in Swakopmund, reeling with adrenaline and excitement but lost for words to describe our aerial encounter with the Namib desert.

 Lottie travelled with tour operator Explore.
 Explore offers a twelve-day Namib Lodge Safari trip visiting the dramatic canyons, towering sand dunes and wildlife parks of Namibia.
-For more information about Namibia, buy the Rough Guide to Namibia or visit www.namibiatourism.com.na.
+For more information about Namibia, buy the beautiful first edition of The Rough Guide to Namibia or visit www.namibiatourism.com.na.